McAuley-Lab/RecWizard/README.md

 ## Overview

-The Recwizard pacakage is built for fast development of Conversational Recomendational Systems(CRS).
+The Recwizard pacakage is built for easy deployment/development of Conversational Recomendational Systems(CRS).
 The core idea of Recwizard is to use a "Text-in, Text-out" interface for all kinds of different modules used in a CRS pipeline.
 The text-based interface gives our package a **plug-and-play** nature that allows users to easily experiment with new combinations of modules.

-## Overall Idea
+## Base Concept

+We abstract a CRS model to two levels as shown in the figure below:

+- **Module Level**: we typically provide a `recwizard.BaseModule` for making recommendations and another `rectbot.BaseModule` for generating natural-language responses.
+  We can further introduce processor `rectbot.BaseModule` to extract important information (e.g., entity linking) from users' raw features;
+- **Model Level**: we treat a `recwizard.BasePipeline` is a high-level manager to decide when and how to call the lowe-level modules, and how to combine the results from such modules.

 <img src="pipeline.png" alt="pipeline" width="500"/>

 ## Quick start